Wednesday, October 12, 2011

 There were about seventy attendants in the Martin Hall, at the School of Divinity, Edinburgh University.
 Alban Books had a small bookstall (on the table to the right), where some titles by Hurtado and the presenters were available.

-Mark Batluck, local PhD student (very promising), has made all the talks and discussions from this day available.
+A local PhD student has made all the talks and discussions from this day available.
 Below are direct links to the audio files (the introduction by Helen Bond, the other presentations by Thomas Kraus and Richard Bauckham, responses by Larry, and Q & A to all three sections):

 Helen Bond, "Appreciation for Larry Hurtado and his Career" (8min)